jfxueX/bash/commands/local/sed.md

 ## Keeping more than one line in the hold buffer

 The
-"H" command allows you to combine several lines in the hold buffer.
+`H` command allows you to combine several lines in the hold buffer.
 It acts like the
-"N" command as lines are appended to the buffer, with a "\n" between the lines.
+`N` command as lines are appended to the buffer, with a `\n` between the lines.
 You can save several lines in the hold buffer, and print them only if a particular pattern is found later.